Saint Library

 Cultus Confirmed

-Pope Pius X formally confirmed Kevin's cultus, completing the medieval veneration that had never required official canonization — the mountain valley's saint finally given the formal recognition that Glendalough's pilgrims had offered for thirteen centuries.
+Pope Pius X formally confirmed Kevin's cultus, completing a recognition that Glendalough's pilgrims had practiced for thirteen centuries.

 498